EllandeVED/NumWorks-App-For-Mac/README.md

 INSTRUCTIONS:
-- Download the zip
+- Download the .app file
-- Unzip it
+- Move it to your application folder
-- Move the newly created .app file to your application folder
+- (You may need to authorize the launching of the app in Settings/Privacy and Security because I don't have a registered Developer ID)

 INFO:

-- The "CompressedNumWorks_v23.3.4.zip" is a local version of the calculator stuck on the version 23.4.3.
+- The app is a "web view", that means you need internet to launch it